 The pattern of mounting resentment is sometimes evidenced in romantic love.
-As clinicians we see couples approaching the proverbial office with a mile high and well-worn list of “crimes,” the accumulated wrongs etched in the heart and mind perpetrated by the accused, their wife/husband/girlfriend/ boyfriend/partner.
+As a psychotherapist offering marriage counseling I see couples approaching the proverbial office with a mile high and well-worn list of “crimes,” the accumulated wrongs etched in the heart and mind perpetrated by the accused, their wife/husband/girlfriend/ boyfriend/partner.
 The end result is two confused, hurt, and angry lovers, each defensively pointing a hostile finger at the other.
 What all of the old and played out arguments rarely touch upon is the vulnerability, the intense need and longing that each partner has covered up out of complete terror.
 According to some relationship theorists such as Dr. Sue Johnson, the terror strikes upon some of the basic and human fears that many healthy and unhealthy couples carry very deep within them, and mostly they mimic the very same needs of an infant and the way that the small baby communicates with their caregiver.
 Most of them sound something like this “Will you come when I cry out?”
 “Do I matter?”
 “Is it safe and stable to show my love with you?”
 Reflect for a moment on the difference between an infant that is picked up and nurtured when it cries versus the one who is left to bemoan itself when it is upset.
 One learns that its needs matter, will be attended to and the other works itself into an even greater frenzy before quieting out of complete exhaustion.
 It is true that most adult romantic love, often mimics these very basic and fundamental efforts to gain the love and attention of our hearts caregivers.
 It takes practice, and often times even professional interventions to hear the layers that exist under the arguments about who will do the dishes and take out the trash, the electric bill and groceries, which family we will spend Christmas with, who is initiating and receptive to sexual contact.

 The couple enters treatment terrified that they will not receive the love for which their misled attempts are begging.
 After so much time in the vicious and bleak stalemate, their hopeless perpetual deadlock, both parts of the couple sigh, and enter the therapist’s office wanting to know why they spend more of their time fighting than loving.
 If this sounds like you, a couple’s therapist may make a vast improvement upon the quality of your relationship.